lipikapanda/portfolio/index.md

 ## Skin Cancer Image Classification

 CNN based model which can accurately detect melanoma.
 Melanoma is a type of cancer that can be deadly if not detected early.
 It accounts for 75% of skin cancer deaths.
 A solution which can evaluate images and alert the dermatologists about the presence of melanoma has the potential to reduce a lot of manual effort needed in diagnosis.
 Dataset of about 2357 images of skin cancer types.
 The dataset contains 9 sub-directories in each train and test subdirectories.
 The 9 sub-directories contains the images of 9 skin cancer types respectively.

+* Data Splitting to Test and Validation
+* Data Visualisation(One from each class)
+* Model 1 - Build and Analysis
+* Model 2 - Build with Data Augmentation and Analysis
+* Model 3 - Build with Augmentor and Rectified Class Imbalance

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/lipikapanda/CNN_SkinCancer_ImageClassification)